hasura/graphql-engine/docs/graphql/manual/troubleshooting/index.rst

 -------

 If you didn't find a solution in any of the abovementioned sections or if you prefer to troubleshoot with the community, feel free to join our `Discord server <http://hasura.io/discord>`__.
-The Hasura community on Discord is very active and helpful, and other users might have had the same problems as you.
+Other users might have come across the same issues, and the Hasura community on Discord is very active and helpful.